 Triggers can be classified as positive or negative.
 Logic bombs with positive triggers happen after a condition is met, such as the date of a major business event.
 Negative triggers set off a logic bomb when a condition is not met, What Is a Logic Bomb Virus and How to Prevent It for example an employee fails to enter the diffuse code within a certain time.
 Either way, when conditions get true, the Logic Bomb will explode and deal its programmed damage.

 Click here to download RAM Free Antivirus

 Examples of logic bomb attacks

-Hackers can hide logic bombs in computer viruses, worms and Trojans.
+Hackers can hide logic bombs in computer viruses, worms, and Trojans.
 Logic bomb viruses can hide arbitrary code that grants remote access to your device.
-The moment you open the malware, the attacker gains access to it and can cause as much damage as they want.
+The moment you open the malware, What Is a Logic Bomb Virus and How to Prevent It the attacker gains access to it and can cause as much damage as they want.

 Some logic bombs can be designed to take effect on a specific date or event.
 For example, Christmas, New Years or Independence Day.
 You will likely have your guard down on these days, which will make it much easier for the hacker to achieve his goals.
 These logic bombs can also be called time bombs.

 Malicious and malicious employees could plant a logic bomb on their company’s system.
 This could have various effects.
 It may be triggered when the employee is removed from a payroll, or it may need to be deactivated daily and only by that employee, such as a dead man’s switch; or they could plant a logic bomb before leaving the workplace and demand that previous employers pay a fee for its defusing.